All Exams Test series for 1 year @ ₹349 only

 UPSC CSAT Syllabus PDF Download

-Aspirants can access the UPSC CSAT Syllabus PDF for a structured understanding of all topics included in the exam.
+Aspirants can access UPSC CSAT Syllabus PDF for a structured understanding of all topics included in the exam.
 Having the syllabus in PDF format helps in quick reference, offline study, and systematic preparation.
 Click the link below to download the detailed UPSC CSAT Syllabus 2026 PDF for free.

 UPSC CSAT Topic-wise Weightage